hicops/hicops/README.md

-# PCDSFrame
+# HiCOPS
-PCDSFrame: A comprehensive software framework for identification of peptides from DDA LC-MS/MS data using an HPC system (specifically optmized for XSEDE COMET HPC Cluster)
+HiCOPS: A comprehensive software framework for identification of peptides from DDA LC-MS/MS data using an HPC system (specifically optmized for XSEDE COMET HPC Cluster)

 # Authors:
 Muhammad Haseeb, Fahad Saeed